richchapler/AzureSolutionsDocumentation/docs/wip/secure_web_application.md

 - After the application is registered, click on "Authentication" in the left-hand menu.
 - In the "Implicit grant and hybrid flows" section, check the box for "ID tokens".
 - Click on "Save" at the top of the page.
+- In the "Redirect URIs" section, click on "+ Add a platform".
+- Choose "Web" and then enter 'https://dmswa.azurewebsites.net/' and 'https://dmswa.azurewebsites.net/.auth/login/aad/callback' in the "Redirect URIs" field.
+- Click on "Configure" at the bottom of the page.

 ## Step 12: Enable Authentication/Authorization for your App Service